Welcome! I am an Associate Professor of Political Science and International Affairs at Northeastern University.

 I study the politics of transitional justice and legacies of conflict.
 My broader interests include human rights violations, post-conflict processes, and public opinion.
 I am interested in various methodological approaches—from survey experiments and text-as-data, to process tracing and interviews.
-My scholarship appears or is forthcoming in World Politics, The Journal of Politics, Journal of Peace Research, Journal of Conflict Resolution, International Studies Quarterly, and Conflict Management & Peace Science.
+My scholarship appears in World Politics, The Journal of Politics, Journal of Peace Research, Journal of Conflict Resolution, International Studies Quarterly, and Conflict Management & Peace Science.

 Recent projects explore the effects of war crimes trials, political apologies, and other transitional justice policies on public opinion and state behavior; the portrayal of international criminal justice in public discourse; and the role of civil society in peace processes.